-This plant is grown in Japan and processed into the shape of noodles or rice known as shirataki.
+This plant is grown in the Japan and processed into shape of noodles or the rice known as shirataki.

-Glucomannan is a type of viscous fiber, which makes you feel full and satisfied.
+Glucomannan is type of viscous fiber, which makes you feel full and satisfied.
 It also lowers levels of the “hunger hormone” ghrelin.

 Turmeric is a spice with powerful health benefits.

-Its active ingredient, curcumin, can lower inflammation and blood sugar levels while reducing heart disease risk.
+Its the active ingredient, curcumin, can lower the inflammation and the blood sugar levels while reducing the heart disease risk.

-What’s more, curcumin appears to benefit kidney health in diabetics.
-This is important, as diabetes is one of the leading causes of kidney disease
+What’s more, the curcumin appears to benefit the kidney health in diabetics.
+This is important, as the diabetes is one of leading causes of kidney disease

 Nuts are another excellent addition to the diet.
-Like fish, nuts contain healthful fatty acids that help keep the heart-healthy.
+Like the fish, nuts contain the healthful fatty acids that help keep heart-healthy.

 Walnuts are especially high in omega-3 fatty acids called alpha-lipoic acid (ALA).
-Like other omega-3s, ALA is important for good heart health.
+Like other omega-3s, the ALA is important forthe good heart health.

-A study from 2018 suggested that eating walnuts is linked with a lower incidence of diabetes.
+A study from the 2018 suggested that eating the walnuts is linked with lower incidence of the diabetes.

-Walnuts also provide key nutrients, such as protein, vitamin B-6, magnesium, and iron.
+Walnuts also provide the key nutrients, such as the protein, vitamin B-6, magnesium, and iron.

 Research has shown that citrus fruits, such as oranges, grapefruits, and lemons, have antidiabetic effects.

-Eating citrus fruits is a great way to get vitamins and minerals from the fruit without the carbohydrates.
+Eating the citrus fruits is great way to get the vitamins and minerals from fruit without carbohydrates.

 Some researchers believe that two bioflavonoid antioxidants, called hesperidin and naringin, are responsible for the antidiabetic effects of oranges.